JuliaMath/Interpolations.jl/doc/devdocs.md

 # Developer documentation

-Interpolations uses metaprogramming to improve performance; however, for people new to metaprogramming this can can be a barrier.
+Interpolations provides flexibility without compromising on performance by exploiting metaprogramming to generate streamlined code.
+However, for people new to metaprogramming this can can be a barrier.
 Fortunately, with a few tips a lot of the mystique goes away.

 ## Looking under the hood